 European Millionaire Maker works in the same way as Millionaire Maker, but is open to players in all participating EuroMillions nations.
 The game is played on occasions throughout the year and you can find out more at the European Millionaire Maker page.

 The last two EuroMillions draws of each month are designated as Mega Week and often include multiple Millionaire Maker winners receiving £1 million and a luxury experience, such as a round-the-world trip or a VIP beach getaway, in one or both draws.
 Full prize details for future and past draws can be found at the Mega Week page.

 From time to time, there are more Millionaire Maker prizes available to win in an individual draw.
 You can find out information about when these events will take place at the National-Lottery.com news pages.

 Claiming a Millionaire Maker Prize

-If you've matched the winning code to become the latest Millionaire Maker prize winner, visit our Lottery Claims page to learn more about how to claim your prize.
-All prizes must be claimed within 180 days of the draw.
+If you are a Millionaire Maker winner, visit the Lottery Claims page to learn how to receive your prize.
+All prizes must be claimed within 180 days of the winning draw.